f4exb/sdrangel/plugins/samplesource/perseus/readme.md

 <h4>1.4: Stream sample rate</h4>

 Baseband I/Q sample rate in kS/s.
-This is the device to host sample rate (3) divided by the decimation factor (4).
+This is the device to host sample rate (4) divided by the software decimation factor (6).

 <h3>2: LO ppm correction</h3>